Pare Gerou, from Arizona, U.S.A.

-Born on his grandparent's farm in the Black Forest near Stuttgart and spend his childhood holidays there.
+Born on his grandparent's farm in the Black Forest near Stuttgart where he spent his childhood holidays.

 at one of the first organic farming schools.
-Went as a scholarship student to Ecuador for half a year.
+He then became a scholarship student in Ecuador for half a year.

-Besides milking cows also has experience with sheep, and growing vegetables, strawberries, fruit and Christmas trees.
+Besides milking cows, he also has experience with sheep and growing vegetables, strawberries, fruit, and Christmas trees!

-Arranged tours to ecovillages in Germany and Italy and has visited others in Spain, Portugal, Scotland and Greece.
+He arranged tours of ecovillages in Germany and Italy and has visited other ecovillages in Spain, Portugal, Scotland and Greece.